raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3, +1/additional Intensity, +1EXP | **Range:** Touch |
 | **Area:** 1 Target | **Resist:** See Below |

 This spell is cast while touching the corpse of a creature dead less than 24 hours per level of Intensity.
 However, this version of Reincarnation has no effect on full-blooded elves (instead, see the divine spells [Raiae Dead](0010_Spells.md?id=raise-dead-r) or [Resurrection](0010_Spells.md?id=resurrection-r)).
-If the victim's Alignment was anything other than evil, the victim resists the spell with an Opposed Força de Vontade roll, and if successful, negates the effects of the spell.
+If the victim's Alinhamento was anything other than evil, the victim resists the spell with an Opposed Força de Vontade roll, and if successful, negates the effects of the spell.
 This is because the soul or spirit of the deceased is rarely willing to enter a new body once it has reached its eternal reward.
 The Games Master can decide to waive the roll if the recipient has unfinished business, cannot be separated from their true love, or has some other heroic reason to live.

 <details>